SAFE-Stack/docs/docs/recipes/migrate-to-paket.md

 dotnet tool restore
 ```

+This will add three types of file to your solution, all of which should be commited to source control:

+- paket.dependencies

+    This will be at the solution root and contains the top level list of dependencies for your project.
+It is also used to specify any rules such as where they should be downloaded from and which versions etc.

+- paket.lock

+    This will also be at the solution root and contains the concrete resolution of all direct and transitive dependencies.

+- paket.references

+    There will be one of these in each project directory.
+It simply specifies which packages the project requires.

 ### How do I migrate my existing Nuget references?

 Run this command to move existing references to Paket from your packages.config or .fsproj file: